Tijara: Jain Temple

 In 1956, the excavation work was taken up for the widening of the roads.
 While digging, a small "Talghar" was found.
 Saraswati Devi discovered an idol on Shravan Shukla Dashmi.
 The image bears the date "Vaishakh Shukla 3,1554 Vikram Samvat".
 Later on, one white idol of god Chandraprabhu was discovered on 29 March 1972 by Acharya Vimal Sagar.

 Geography

 Tijara is located at 27.93°N 76.85°E. It has an average elevation of 291 metres (954 feet).
 Tijara can be reached via State Highway 25 (Rajasthan) which connects Gangapur city with Daruhera via Bhiwadi.
-Ishroda is biggest village in population and area in Tijara tehsil.
+Guwalda is biggest village in population and area in Tijara tehsil.
 Nearby towns are Ferozepur Jhirka and Nuh in Haryana, and Alwar, Tapukara, Bhiwadi, and Kishangarh Bas in Rajasthan.